meinside/meinside.github.io/_posts/2017-08-18-TensorFlow-and-Go-on-Raspberry-Pi.md

 - raspberry pi
 - golang
 - tensorflow
-published: false
+published: true
 ---

-**Updated on 2017-06-19, for Tensorflow 1.2.0**

-[TensorFlow 1.0 now supports Golang](https://github.com/tensorflow/tensorflow/tree/master/tensorflow/go), so I gave it a try on Raspberry Pi:
+This is a guide which I ran through for building `libtensorflow` on Raspberry Pi.

 ----

-# 0. Used Hardware and Software Versions
+# 0. Used Hardwares and Softwares

 All steps were taken on my **Raspberry Pi 3 B** model with: